Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ## 11.1 - @value
 The @value decorator makes defining simple aggregates of fields very easy; it synthesizes a lot of boilerplate code for you.
+@value generates a member-wise initializer, a copy constructor and a move constructor.

 You cannot make a struct instance without having defined an __init_ method.
 If you try, you get the error: `'Coord' does not implement any '__init__' methods in 'let' initializer`

 See `value.mojo`: